CarlosArguilar/CQTML/cqtml_interface/README.md

 - **Interactive Timeline**: Seek through the signal/audio with a draggable timeline
 - **Play/Pause Control**: Control audio playback
 - **Best Signal Selection**: In comparison mode, select which signal is preferred
+- **Improved Visual Design**: Clean layout with proper spacing and alignment of UI elements

 ## Requirements